esphome/esphome-docs/custom/custom_component.rst

     };

 In many cases however components should communicate with other appliances using the network.
-That's why there is :cpp:class:`mqtt::CustomMQTTDevice`.
+That's why there is :apiclass:`mqtt::CustomMQTTDevice`.
 It is a helper class to create custom components that communicate using MQTT.

 .. code-block:: cpp

     #include "esphome.h"
-    using namespace esphome;

-    class MyCustomComponent : public Component, public mqtt::CustomMQTTDevice {
+    class MyCustomComponent : public Component, public CustomMQTTDevice {
      public:
       void setup() override {
         // This will be called once to set up the component